bubroz/place2polygon/PROGRESS.md

 2. NumPy version conflicts have been addressed by pinning to < 2.0.0
 3. Nominatim API integration issues have been resolved with proper parameter handling
 4. Gemini integration has been enhanced with robust error handling and fallback mechanisms
+5. Sample files have been enhanced with a wider variety of global locations and organized in a dedicated samples directory for better testing

 Testing reveals that both search modes successfully generate interactive maps:
 - The basic search map (17MB) contains polygon boundaries for most locations in the sample text